 While not dismissing how the Enlightenment served to undermine the pastoral role in North America, Hiestand and Wilson note that the factors that led to the separation between the church and the academy are slightly different than in Europe.
-The three major features of colonial and post-colonial life that sharpened the divide between pastoral ministry and the work of theology were (1) urbanization; (2) the Revolutionary War; and (3) the development of divinity schools.8
+The three major features of colonial and post-colonial life that sharpened the divide between pastoral ministry and the work of theology were (1) urbanization; (2) the Revolutionary War; and (3) the development of divinity schools.

 Before the small and scattered towns of the fledging American colonies started to see significant population growth, it was usually the pattern that each town had one church with one pastor, with the church at the center of the town's spiritual and social life.
 Because of this societal structure, the pastor's engagement in and influence on the town's religious and civic life would have been significant.
-The pastor would have likely been the most educated person in town, and training for the ministry would have taken place primarily within the ecclesial setting as young men learned theology and ministry skills from the pastor himself.9 century, the pastor theologian in North America had been replaced by the professor theologian."10
+The pastor would have likely been the most educated person in town, and training for the ministry would have taken place primarily within the ecclesial setting as young men learned theology and ministry skills from the pastor himself.

 The early nineteenth century, however, saw the establishment of several divinity schools in North America.
 Whereas theological education in colonial America previously was the domain of the local church, with the development of divinity schools the primary sphere for pastoral training was now located in an institution outside the church.
-"By the mid-nineteenth
+"By the mid-nineteenth century, the pastor theologian in North America had been replaced by the professor theologian."

-8Hiestand and Wilson, The Pastor Theologian, 46-49.
+Hiestand and Wilson, The Pastor Theologian, 46-49.